American Express - Irrational Competitive Behavior

 American Express (NYSE: AXP) is a bank holding company and one of the world's largest financial services companies, and is known for its affluent customer base, high-spending customers, and premium network pricing.
 AXP provides credit, prepaid, and gift card products to customers and serves as issuer, card brand, merchant acquirer, and issuer processor on its proprietary closed loop network.
-Despite lower card penetration (116 mm as of 4Q 2015) and acceptance (~6 mm US merchants) vs. its network competitors, AXP ranks as #1 in total card spending and spending per transaction.
+Despite lower card penetration (116m as of 4Q 2015) and acceptance (~6m US merchants) vs. its network competitors, AXP ranks as #1 in total card spending and spending per transaction.

 Source: Investopedia

 With its unique perspective into the payments landscape, AXP has incubated some valuable assets.
-In 2014, they sold Concur for a pre-tax gain of $719 mln.
-Stripe and iZettle are two interesting, laterstage investments currently in their portfolio.
+In 2014, it sold Concur for a pre-tax gain of $719m.
+Stripe and iZettle are two interesting, later-stage investments currently in its portfolio.

-Worldwide billed business was $251Bn which contracted 3% y/y.
+Worldwide billed business was $251b which contracted 3% y/y.
 Reported US billed business growth was -9% y/y in the quarter (from 2% in 2Q) and ex-Costco was 6% (from 7% in 2Q and 1Q).
 Management noted the end of AXP's network relationship with Fidelity was a driver for the decline in billed business (while not significantly affecting revenue).
-AXP was still on track to capturing 20% of the out of store Costco spend (almost $12Bn).
+AXP was still on track to capturing 20% of the out-of-store Costco spend (almost $12b).
 [As I have written before, given the disclosures of spending on the Citi Costco Card, I believe that it will be difficult to maintain this level.]
 U.S. spending continued to be affected by lower gas and airline ticket prices as in 2Q and spending by large corporations remained weak.
 International billed business growth was strong, and is expected to remain healthy, though the company indicated that there could be some weakening of the discount rate as a result of competitive pressures.
-Total loan balances of $61.8Bn (including HFI and Other loans) grew 12% on an FX-adjusted basis excluding Costco (Nasdaq: COST) and JetBlue (NASDAQ:JBLU) from the prior year's numbers.
+Total loan balances of $61.8b (including HFI and Other loans) grew 12% on an FX-adjusted basis excluding Costco (Nasdaq: COST) and JetBlue (NASDAQ:JBLU) from the prior year's numbers.
 This growth was solid, and margins on the remaining business were higher than my forecast.
-New accounts were lower in the quarter than previous periods, as Q2 as the last time the company was able to add accounts from the former Costco portfolio.
+New accounts were lower in the quarter than previous periods, as Q2 was the last time the company was able to add accounts from the former Costco portfolio.

 While AXP's rewards expense was below expectations in 3Q, my analysis indicates that total rewards costs including cashback rewards was in line with billed business growth in the period.
 Campbell also reiterated that this total rewards expense will likely grow faster than billings in the near term.
 Hence, 2017 expenses will remain elevated, but 2H17 trends may provide greater visibility on sustainable marketing and rewards cost levels.

-The most favorable development of the quarter for American Express was that the company demonstrated it was able to add 1.7 million new U.S. cards (and 2.5 million cards globally) without paying aggressively on the expense line.
+The most favorable development of the quarter for American Express was that the company demonstrated it was able to add 1.7m new U.S. cards (and 2.5m cards globally) without paying aggressively on the expense line.
 On the conference call, Mr. Campbell commented about the effectiveness of AXP's digital marketing efforts.
 He believes this marketing channel should put downward pressure on customer acquisition costs for several years.
 However, he also emphasized that AXP will make some near-term investments, including (1) increased marketing for Platinum cards, (2) support for the upcoming Small Business Saturday that highlights expanding merchant acceptance, (3) U.S. card acquisition, (4) acquisition in key international markets, and (5) brand advertising.

-Total billed business decreased 6.7% sequentially to $251 billion.
-On a YoY basis it was down 3.0%, reflecting the expiration of the Costco relationship on June 19 and foreign currency headwinds.
+Total billed business decreased 6.7% sequentially to $251b.
+On a YoY basis, it was down 3.0%, reflecting the expiration of the Costco relationship on June 19 and foreign currency headwinds.
 The Costco relationship represented 9% of worldwide billings.
-Mr. Campbell commented that AXP is on track to capture at least 20% of out-of-store spending by former Costco cobrand card members.
+Mr. Campbell commented that AXP is on track to capture at least 20% of out-of-store spending by former Costco co-brand card members.

-Volumes - billed business (card volume) bounced nicely (+7% FX-adjusted) and was aided by very strong card growth that helped offset some of the impact of the Costco portfolio rolloff.
+Billed business (card volume) bounced nicely (+7% FX-adjusted) and was aided by very strong card growth that helped offset some of the impacts of the Costco portfolio rolloff.
 US billings ex-Costco were +8%.

 Management mentioned that the corporate spending backdrop is difficult at present, a trend worth watching given that segment's tendency to lead the overall economy and AXP's outsized exposure to T&E spending.
 Brexit concerns appear to be a minor blip.